 - 1) Economic growth in rural areas will create jobs and prosperity; however, there are no large businesses in the Parish, farming being at its heart - 2) Some residents have developed B&B businesses or holiday lets to supplement their income, but this is not the typical Cornish holiday area. - 3) Many residents in the community greatly value this area for its rural tranquillity.
-Accordingly, the intent is that in any change of use that is considered great care is taken to ensure that there will be no material negative impact on neighbouring residential properties.
-The development of new businesses should not require major road improvements involving road widening and the loss of hedgerows.
+Accordingly, the intent is that, for any change of use or new business development that is considered, great care is taken to ensure that there will be no material negative impact on neighbouring residential properties.
+The development of new businesses should not require major road improvements involving road widening and the loss of hedgerows. - 4) This policy permits the development of new business premises of a scale and design in keeping with the character of the local area.
+Exceptionally, where larger premises are required, developers will be asked to demonstrate that all the criteria set out in the policy are satisfied and that there is a need to locate the building in the area and that there are no existing buildings in the area that are suitable for conversion to the proposed use.